GrandOrgue/LoopAuditioneer/README.txt

 like Nick Appletons free Autoloop independantly for other loop options.

 In the src/ directory you'll find the source code for LoopAuditioneer.
 The icons in src/icons are created by the author.
+The only code in the src/ folder that's not written by the author is the FFT.h and FFT.cpp files that are slightly modified versions of those in Audacity source code.

 The lib-src/ directory contains the external libraries that LoopAuditioneer is dependant on.
 Libsndfile, originally written by Erik de Castro Lopo and